- Can a Window Air Conditioner Be Recharged?

 - Turn on the vacuum pump, open the HVAC gauge blue gauge, and set the system into a negative pressure.

-- Let the pump run for 15-20 minutes, then turn it off and let the unit sit for 10-20 minutes, and be sure it holds the pressure.
+- Let the pump run for 15-20 minutes, then turn it off and let the unit sit for 10-20 minutes, and be sure it holds the negative pressure.

 - Connect the gauges center yellow hose to the refrigerant tank.